 - Location within the engine compartment is very important.
 The most important things to remember are

 a) Keep the system, water tank, and hoses away from hot exhaust manifold and pipes.

 b) Make sure that the water tank is lower than the main unit to prevent siphoning of water into engine.

 c) The optimum length of tubing coming from unit output to intake manifold is 7-8 inches or less.

-d) Choose an input to manifold vacuum point that will optimize distribution of water charge throughout the manifold to all the cylinders ( Typically one of our Install Kits ).
-ALWAYS follow the instructions.
+d) Choose an input to manifold vacuum point that will optimize the distribution of water vapor charge throughout the manifold to all the cylinders (our install kits help you with this part).
+And always follow the instructions.

 - Optimal ignition timing is crucial to get optimal performance.
-Timing is suggested to be advanced by 7 degrees or so, from factory specifications ( on older non-auto timing advance engines ) NOTE : Computer controlled ignitions will often not have a way to manually set advance and will advance according to computer control.
+Timing is suggested to be advanced by 7 degrees or so, from factory specifications (on older non-auto timing advance engines).
+NOTE: Computer-controlled ignitions will often not have a way to manually set advance and will advance according to computer control.

-- Check tire pressure, as much as 3 bmpg may be lost there.
+- Check tire pressure, as much as 3 mpg may be lost there.
 Also be aware that A/C operation will affect mileage.
-Freespin each wheel to check for brake rotor warp and slightly dragging brakes, anothwer easy checkup and can cost up to 3 mpg.
+Freespin each wheel to check for brake rotor warp and slightly dragging brakes, another easy checkup and can cost up to 3 mpg.